Kafr Zita

 Kafr Zita (كفر زيتا; also transliterated Kfar Zita, Kafr Zayta, Kfar Zeita, Keferzita or Kafr Zeita) is a town in central Syria, administratively part of the Hama Governorate, located 30 km north of Hama.
 Nearby localities include Kafr Nabudah and al-Habit to the northwest, Khan Shaykhun to the northeast, Mork to the east, Suran to the southeast, al-Lataminah, Halfaya and Mahardah to the south, Tremseh to the southwest and Kirnaz and Hayalin.
 According to the Syria Central Bureau of Statistics, Kafr Zita had a population of 17,052 in the 2004 census.
 It is also the center of a nahiyah (subdistrict), part of the Mahardah District, that consists of seven localities with a combined population of 39,032 in 2004.
+Its inhabitants are predominantly Sunni Muslims.

 Etymology

 The first word of Kafr Zita, which is Kafr, is a Syriac word for "farm" or "village".
 The second word 'Zita' is another Syriac word which refers to olive oil.
 The village is known for cultivation of olives which is still until now one of the main crops of the village.
 Also pistachio became popular recently regarding to its better economic revenue.